 As it turns out, the most important iPhone camera features are completely hidden from regular iPhone users.
 That's why we created this free video revealing 7 hidden iPhone camera features that every photographer should use.
 Click here to watch this video.

-6. Hold Your iPhone Upside-Down For Gorgeous Silhouette Reflections
+6. Hold Your iPhone Close To The Water For Gorgeous Silhouette Reflections

 If you want especially gorgeous silhouette photos, then I have a trick for you.